NCAR/DART/assimilation_code/modules/assimilation/assim_tools_mod.rst

    Should remain .TRUE. unless you are using specialized_localization_cutoffs.
 In that case to get accurate results, set it to .FALSE..
 This also needs to be .FALSE. if you have a get_close_obs() routine in your model_mod file that uses the types/kinds of the obs to adjust the distances.

-``allow_missing_in_clm``
-   *type:* logical

-   If true, missing values (MISSING_R8 as defined in the types_mod.f90 file) are allowed in the state vector.
-Model interpolation routines must be written to recognize this value and fail the interpolation.
-During assimilation any state vector items where one or more of the ensemble members are missing will be skipped and their values will be unchanged by the assimilation.
-The system currently has limited support for this option; the CLM model has been tested and is known to work.
-If your model would benefit from setting missing values in the state vector, contact DAReS staff by emailing dart@ucar.edu.

 ``adjust_obs_impact``
    *type:* logical